alexmurray/ubuntu-security-podcast/content/episode/episode-8.md

 ## Overview {#overview}

-This week we look at some details of the 15 unique CVEs addressed across the supported Ubuntu releases and more.
+This week we look at some details of the 15 unique CVEs addressed across the supported Ubuntu releases and discuss some of the security relevant changes in Ubuntu 18.10, plus a refresh of the Ubuntu CVE tracker and more.

 ## This week in Ubuntu Security Updates {#this-week-in-ubuntu-security-updates}